white-whistle/BleedingEdge/README.md

 <img width="434" height="292" alt="image" src="https://github.com/user-attachments/assets/9d45a3a0-2dec-44e3-b6e3-f8702c9ea0b1" />
 </p>

+#### Steel Brain
+Thinks faster than a smart brain.
+Can be consumed to augment its user with a `head/core` slot.
+Can also be extracted from the user using brain damage.

 <p align="left">
 <img width="503" height="362" alt="image" src="https://github.com/user-attachments/assets/8fb7a25a-c7a6-4554-93ce-79fe3e3ddab4" />
 </p>

+#### Shield Generator
+While active and out of combat (have not received damage for 5 seconds), this gadget will grant the user 5 absorption hearts.

 <p align="left">
 <img width="506" height="362" alt="image" src="https://github.com/user-attachments/assets/8cecdc61-a88a-48b9-84aa-f4b2dc7eadc9" />
 </p>

+#### Hover Pack
+While active, grants the user creative flight capabilities.
+However, being struck with EMP while in mid air will disable the flight as well as the fall damage protection - this can hurt a bit

 <p align="left">
 <img width="506" height="363" alt="image" src="https://github.com/user-attachments/assets/96491045-7993-45ab-93da-ef2a9f0a3e2e" />
 </p>

+#### Storm Bender
+This bow conducts lightning through the user and fires an EMP beam, this beam deals lightning damage. direct hits deal more damage than the AOE blast near the impact point.
+All hit entities (user included) are electrecuted by this process and suffer the EMP debuff.
+This item can malfunction if not fully charged - and will result in an EMP blast around the user.

 <p align="left">
 <img width="504" height="361" alt="image" src="https://github.com/user-attachments/assets/35a0563d-222b-429d-ba9c-0c6b40699e53" />
 </p>

+#### Cloaking Device
+When active, grants the user the `Cloaked` buff, this causes the user to be completely invisible (armor included). this status also does not emit particle effects.
+Cloaked entities can still be seen using IR vision.

 <p align="left">
 <img width="504" height="364" alt="image" src="https://github.com/user-attachments/assets/fb317943-32b1-41c8-a0d8-e587f715e912" />
 </p>

+#### Tesla Pack
+When active, will create an EMP blast around the user, damaging and debuffing entities in a 5 block radius. the user takes half damage.
+This item will try to fire as fast as it can but unfortunately this technology is also affected by EMP resulting in a balanced cooldown between EMP bursts.

 <p align="left">
 <img width="510" height="366" alt="image" src="https://github.com/user-attachments/assets/c2988294-9026-4b60-90d1-d890db6ff3a9" />
 </p>

+#### Kevlar Totem
+This innovative technology redesigns how totems are used, while it is no longer effective in the hand/offhand slots, it can stop a bullet to the chest pretty well (you wear the totem on your chest). this gadget meant to help the user recollect himself after a fatal hit, so it also grants it with temporary cloaking.
+If you spot this gadget on an enemy's chest, hitting him with EMP is a great way to make this item not trigger at deaths door.

 <p align="left">
 <img width="505" height="365" alt="image" src="https://github.com/user-attachments/assets/981dd239-9d9b-425f-9224-7ab61bc8384d" />
 </p>

 ### Cores
-Cores are equippable in the `head/core` slot, to gain access to this slot - consume a `Steel Brain`. this upgrade persists death, if you for some reason want to remove it - dying to brain damage will extract the steel brain
+Cores are equippable in the `head/core` slot, to gain access to this slot - consume a `Steel Brain`. this upgrade persists death, if you for some reason want to remove it - dying to brain damage will extract the steel brain.

+Cores are a special kind of "companion" gadget that **greatly** buffs the user's stats, and grant additional gadget slots. these items usually have high threat scores.

 <p align="left">
 <img width="368" height="192" alt="image" src="https://github.com/user-attachments/assets/bea425cb-559d-4dab-b920-44f246819a69" />